google/WebFundamentals/src/content/en/fundamentals/architecture/building-components/best-practices.md

 }
 ```

-`_upgradeProperty` captures the value from the unupgraded instance and deletes
+`_upgradeProperty()` captures the value from the unupgraded instance and deletes
-the property so it does not shadow the Custom Element's own property setter.
+the property so it does not shadow the custom element's own property setter.
 This way, when the element's definition does finally load, it can immediately
 reflect the correct state.

 ### Avoid reentrancy issues {: #avoid-reentrancy }

-It's tempting to use the `attributeChangedCallback` to reflect state to an
+It's tempting to use the `attributeChangedCallback()` to reflect state to an
 underlying property, for example:

 ```js